atodorov/atodorov.github.com/content/_posts/2014-05-13-book-review-last-3-months.markdown

 A must read for anyone who is considering business in the entertainment industry or wants to read a piece of history.
 My favorite quote of the book:

-{% blockquote %}
-Years after, Tony Wilson found himself sitting opposite Madonna at dinner.
+> Years after, Tony Wilson found himself sitting opposite Madonna at dinner.
+>

-‘I eventually plucked up the courage to look across the table to Madonna and ask, “Are you aware that the first place you appeared outside of New York was our club in Manchester?”
+> ‘I eventually plucked up the courage to look across the table to Madonna and ask,
+> “Are you aware that the first place you appeared outside of New York was our club in Manchester?”
+>

-‘She gave me an ice-cold stare and said, “My memory seems to have wiped that.”’
+> ‘She gave me an ice-cold stare and said, “My memory seems to have wiped that.”’
-{% endblockquote %}

 Simple Science Experiments